teledyne-e2v/ModuleControl-CAIMAN/README.md

 # ModuleControl
-Simple code to start controlling OPTIMOM module and play with some Gstreamer plugins
+Simple code to start controlling Emerald-Gen2 module and play with some Gstreamer plugins

 # Release Notes
-- add compatibility with TMP451-Q1
-- fixed-focus compatibility + temperature sensor (NCT72)
-- add multifocus
-- correct some gst commands
+- first version for Emerald-gen2 (tested on orin nano)
+- implement focus dac control for liquid lens

 # Compilation
 IMPORTANT: make sure the time clock and date are correct in the Jetson before any compilation